-g) Example of the use of a label with additional text as can be required h) Example where the inner motif of a label is stamped or printed directly onto adhesive tape or stickers
+h) Example where the inner motif of a label is stamped or printed directly onto adhesive tape or stickers additional text as can be required g) Example of the use of a label with

 7.6 Communications

 Any communication from the holder required to be made under these Regulations shall be effective if made by a correctly stamped and addressed letter or email.
 Cancellation of licences is disseminated by registered mail.